contagon/handbook/handbook/29-meetings-in-the-church.md

 * The bishopric, ward clerk, and ward executive secretary.
 * Presidents of the elders quorum, Relief Society, Young Women, Primary, and Sunday School.

-The bishop may invite others to attend, such as the ward mission leader, the ward temple and family history leader, and the full-time missionaries.
+The bishop may invite others to attend, such as the ward mission leader, the ward temple and family history leader, the leaders of the ward young single adult committee, the ward music coordinator, and the full-time missionaries.

 Frequency